Chapter 15 Armour of the Divine Core

 “Bring it down!”

 The Riders pull with everything they have, and the Rock Guai tumbles down, crushing a few Husks as it crumbles.
-Jiang staggers forward, breathing ragged, one arm hanging weakly, and drives his sword into the glowing runes between the Rock Guai’s joints with his good hand.
+Jiang staggers forward, breathing ragged, one arm hanging weakly, and drives his blade into the glowing runes between the Rock Guai’s joints with his good hand.

 Jiang sways, glancing back towards where Chen fell.
 His voice cracks.
-“Chen?”
+“Captain Chen?”

 Just for a moment, the tide shifts back.

-Then, from the smoke, a silhouette floating.
+Then, from the smoke—a silhouette, floating.

 Masked, black CelestCore armour, green glow.
 The aura colder than stone.